premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 **Characteristics of sealed classes are**:

 - We can create an instance of the sealed class in c#.
-- We can not inherit the sealed class.
+- We cannot inherit the sealed class.

 </blockquote>